 Undergraduate students may apply to the program in the spring of their junior year.
 Students must apply for admission to the accelerated B.S.-M.S. program through their home program.
-Programs will review applications and make recommendations to the Parks College associate dean of graduate education and research who will make the final admission decisions.
+Programs will review applications and make recommendations to the School of Science and Engineering associate dean of graduate education who will make the final admission decisions.

 The bachelor’s-master’s option requires completion of the standard requirements for an M.S. in addition to completion of the standard requirements of a B.S.
 The M.S. requires 30 credits of course work, six of which will be in thesis credit for the thesis option.
 Students may use up to 15 credits of coursework at the graduate level (5000 and above) to count for both the B.S. and the M.S.
 For the course-only option, 30 credits of course work is required.
 Specific programs of study for each student are developed under the guidance of a faculty mentor.